microsoft/MicrosoftCloud/samples/acs-to-teams-meeting/README.md

 To get the solution running you'll need to run the front-end and back-end solutions.
 You can alternatively go through our [hands-on tutorial](https://microsoft.github.io/MicrosoftCloud/tutorials/docs/ACS-to-Teams-Meeting) as well which will provide step-by-step instructions.

-1. Follow the steps in the `acs-to-teams-meeting/server/[your-chosen-language]` readme (for example the `acs-to-teams-meeting/server/typescript`) to register an Azure Active Directory application and start the Azure Function.
+1. Follow the steps in the `acs-to-teams-meeting/server/[your-chosen-language]` readme (for example the `acs-to-teams-meeting/server/typescript`) to register a Microsoft Entra ID (Azure Active Directory) application and start the Azure Function.

 1. Open the `acs-to-teams-meeting/client/react` folder in a terminal window.